Cheltenham Gold Cup Day Tips & Schedules

 Triumph Hurdle Odds & Tips

-There are some very promising young novices this season in what appears a wide open renewal, with the layers currently offering 8/1 the field.
+There are some very promising young novices this season in what appears a wide open renewal, with the layers currently offering 4/1 the field headed by the unbeaten Apples Shakira.
 Take advantage of plenty of betting opportunities by checking out the Bettingexpert Triumph Hurdle preview & tips.

 County Hurdle Preview & Betting

-Dan Skelton won this competitive handicap in 2016 with the well backed Superb Story, in a race run at a typically blistering pace thanks to the gallop set by trailblazer Sternrubin.
+Willie Mullins won this in 2017 with the unconsidered 20/1 chance Arctic Fire (kicking off a terrific day for bookmakers), in a race run at a typically blistering pace and plenty of hard luck stories in running.
 As with all the Cheltenham Festival races, we’ve got you covered.
 Read our County Hurdle betting preview with tips to make the most of that each-way value.

 Albert Bartlett Novices Hurdle Tips & Odds